mbr4477/albert/README.md

 ![Plate Holder](models/plate_holder.png)
 Build two plate holders (mirror images) using `models/plate_holder.io`.

 To create the platform with colored stripes, I used a section of foam-core board.
-Align the arm with each of the sterile rack, workstation, and storage rack, and place a strip of red, black, and yellow colored tape under the sensor, respectively.
+Align the arm with each of the sterile rack, workstation, and storage rack, and place a strip of red, blue, and yellow colored tape under the sensor, respectively.

 ### 4. Setup the Software Environment
 1. Download ev3dev from the [download page](https://www.ev3dev.org/downloads/)